tdwg/website/home/index.md

 permalink: /
 featured: # description, href, img
   description: >
-    The 1 July deadline to submit your abstract for #tdwg2023 is less than a week away!
+    The call for abstracts has closed for presentations to TDWG 2023.
+Watch for opening of registration.
-  href: /conferences/2023/call-for-abstracts/
+  href: /conferences/2023/
   img: https://static.tdwg.org/conferences/2023/images/tdwg2023-logo-gradient-cropped-3-1.jpg
 ---